3iraqi/CS-50/database_tutorial/SQLite_CS50_/lec_1_week_0 Querying/README.md

 -- WHERE to select cell when another cell equal  something SELECT "title" FROM "books" WHERE "id"<10;
--- select title rows from books when the id is lower than 10
+-- select title rows from books when the id is lower than 10 SELECT "title" FROM "books" WHERE "title" LIKE '%love%';
+-- find sentence contain love
+SELECT "title" , "pages" FROM "books" ORDER BY "pages" DESC LIMIT 10;
+-- order by descending